 - Exhibition at the Pierre Matisse Gallery in New York and at the Galerie de France, Paris, followed by a solo show in Korea

 - Zao exhibited at the Krugier Gallery in Geneva.
 Later in the year, he presented ten large works of Chinese ink on paper at the Galerie de France.

 - A trip to Taiwan where the National Museum of History presented a collection of his works.
 The Ministry of Chinese Culture invited Zao, for the first time, to exhibit in China, simultaneously at the National Museum of Beijing and the Zhejiang Academy of Fine Arts

 - Lithograohs, Etchings and Serigraphs by Contemporary European Artists, Alisan Fine Arts, Hong Kong

 - Zao exhibited at the Hong Kong Arts Centre.
 The show then went on to the National Museum of Modern Art in Singapore

-- Solo exhibition at the Pierre Matisse Gallery in New York
+- Solo exhibition at the Pierre Matisse Gallery in New York, USA

-- Fourteen large paintings by Zao were exhibited at the Fuji Television Gallery in Tokyo
+- Fourteen large paintings by Zao were exhibited at the Fuji Television Gallery in Tokyo, Japan

 - One room at the Pompidou Centre’s Musee National d’Art Moderne was devoted to an exhibition of Zao Wou-ki’s works.
 The show was called Accrochage III and presented nine paintings executed between 1950-1975